 An air fryer cooks food quickly, uses minimal ingredients during preparation, and is easy enough for pretty much anyone to use — from kitchen novices to cooking pros.
 Famous for making French fries, chicken tenders, and other crunchy snacks without a ton of oil, air fryers can help you save on calories too.

-But like your microwave, toaster oven, or any other kitchen gadget, you should regularly clean and maintain your air fryer though.
+But like your microwave, toaster oven, or any other kitchen gadget, you should regularly clean and maintain your air fryer.
 If you don’t regularly clean your air fryer, it won’t perform optimally.
 Plus, it can accumulate smells and flavors, and those unwanted tastes can transfer straight into your freshly made food.
 Dirty air fryers can also build up grease, and that grease can cause your fryer to smoke and reduce the quality of your food.

 Here’s how to clean your air fryer and keep it running at its best.